 By Claire Yew

 Life is a box of chocolates; you never know what you are going to get!
-Shortly after buying all the properties that I can with my savings, I relocated to the UK to start a family.
+Shortly purchasing a few properties, I relocated to the UK to start a family.
 Before I could manage to find a job, I got pregnant, and decided to be a full-time mum.
-While at home, I looked into property investing in UK, learned about it.
-Coincidentally, the prices of the properties which I bought in Malaysia earlier had risen considerably, and I sold each one of them.
-Because of the unique power of leveraging with a mortgage, I had a 500% returns on my investment, which enabled me to purchase a property in London for every property that I sold in Malaysia.
+While at home, I learned about property investing in the UK.
+Fortunately, in just a few years, the prices of the properties which I bought in Malaysia to rose considerably, so I sold them one by one, and because of the unique power of leveraging with a mortgage, I had a 500% returns on my initial investment (my deposit), which enabled me to purchase a property in London for every property that I sold in Malaysia.

 Claire Yew is a Malaysian born, 44 year old property investor with a degree in Veterinary Medicine, and a Masters in Business Administration.